-What often happens is that those shoulder blade muscles are stabilizers; if there’s any pain, injury, or poor posture, these muscles end up being turned off and not working correctly and increasing your risk of injuries.
+What often happens is that those shoulder blade muscles are stabilizers; if there’s any pain, injury, or poor posture, these muscles end up being turned off and not working correctly, increasing your risk of injuries.
 It could be neck pain, shoulder impingement, and frozen shoulder.
-It increases your risk of rotator cuff injury because since the scapular muscles are not doing their job, the rotator cuff muscles end up having to work even more complex.
+It increases your risk of rotator cuff injury because since the scapular muscles are not doing their job, the rotator cuff muscles have to work even more complexly.
 Eventually, they can’t take it anymore and get injured.

 That’s the little story on those scapular muscles and why they are so important.

 Kate Vidulich: Yeah.
 I mean, this kind of issue affects so many people.
 This information can apply to anyone in the general population with any neck or shoulder pain.

 Rick Kaselj: Definitely.

 One thing that affects the shoulder is here in North America; we do a lot of sitting.
 It can be driving or going on the subway to work.
-While we are at work, we sit, and when we are at home, we sit while watching TV or checking email.
+While we are at work, we sit, and at home, we sit while watching TV or checking email.
 It all ends up being in the sitting position.

-And if we end up being rounded forward in the shoulders, what that ends up doing is lengthening those scapular muscles and putting them in a poor position so they can’t work correctly, which puts more stress on that rotator cuff muscle.
+And if we end up being rounded forward in the shoulders, that ends up lengthening those scapular muscles and putting them in a poor position so they can’t work correctly, which puts more stress on that rotator cuff muscle.

 Poor posture puts the shoulder in a poor position and the head in a poor place, increasing the risk of pain in those two areas, the shoulder and the neck, and increasing the chance of neck and shoulder pain.

 It’s essential to address those scapular muscles.
-The common mistake that people make when it comes to working their shoulder blade muscles or their scapular muscles is that they focus on rowing movements.
+The common mistake people make when working their shoulder blade muscles or their scapular muscles is that they focus on rowing movements.

 (This is a video on if scapular exercises are wrong for the rotator cuff.)